 To learn more about how to comply with employee rights during probation and during dismissal, visit our blog on dismissal during the probationary period.

-We recommend holding a probation review with your employee before their probation period ends and then confirming in writing either if they have passed their probation, if this is to be extended, or if their employment will be terminated.
+We recommend holding a probation review with your employee before their probation period ends and then confirming in writing whether they have passed their probation, if this is to be extended, or if their employment will be terminated.

-We’re the experts when it comes to probation period Employment Law.
+We’re the experts when it comes to the UK employment law probation period.
 Our team can create compliant contracts of employment that meet your exact needs.
 Get in touch to learn more about our Employment Law services.

-We can also help you with a wide range of other HR & Employment Law and Health & Safety compliance services.
+We can also help you with a wide range of other HR, Employment Law and Health & Safety services.
 If you need dismissal procedure advice, then we’re here to help!
-Our expert team of friendly advisors can be available 24/7 to help you with any compliance issues, as and when they happen.
+Our expert Employment Law consultants can be available 24/7 to help you with any compliance issues, as and when they happen.
 Whether you need us on-site, on the phone, or simply online, we’re here for your business.
 Simply call 0345 844 1111 to find out more.

 Get more information